Welcome Spring with the Okame Cherry Tree

 • Mulching: Apply a layer of mulch around the base of the tree to help retain moisture, suppress weeds, and regulate soil temperature.

-• Fertilizing and Pruning: Cherry trees are light feeders, preferring a low-nitrogen fertilizer applied in late winter, 2-3 weeks before blooming.
-Over-fertilization can cause disease and insect problems.
-Prune trees in the spring, when flowering has finished.
-To ensure the long-term health and resilience of your Okame cherry tree, it's advisable to establish a routine of hiring an arborist who can expertly handle fertilization and pruning, provide proactive care, and address potential issues promptly.
+• Pruning: Prune trees in the spring, when flowering has finished.
+To ensure the long-term health and resilience of your Okame cherry tree, consider hiring an arborist who can expertly handle fertilization and pruning, provide proactive care, and address potential issues promptly.

-What do cherry tree suckers look like
+what do cherry tree suckers look like

 Suckers growing from the root stock of a cherry tree.